What I have learnt.

 Today in Khayr, we happened to have discussed the Day of Judgement, and death, more.
 A lot of things in this world are simply not worth it.
 We are going to die, and so much of all of this will simply turn to dust, and the doors of eternity: we must walk through them.
 We have also democratically decided that we are going to use the F.G. cards during our sessions: a few at the start, a few at the end.
 The cards I picked out for use today: “What’s your routine, when you’re angry?” and “What are you most grateful to Allah for, this week?”

 Subhan Allah, truly, this week, I am very glad for the fact that it feels like I live in a village.
 Walk around, do my thing.
+Filled with people: family, family friends, new acquaintes, and old.
+Things to be done, in light of these various people, and places.
 The world itself is too big, while home is big – and small – enough.
 To quote that little trespasser and thief Goldilocks: in the middles of things, everything tends to feel “juuust right”.

 I need to learn that not everything requires my attentions.
 To focus on what concerns me, and to focus on true, earthy, connections: I need to get better at streamlining my energies.
 And home (which I did not even leave once, today) is a sanctuary.
 Where there should be peace.
 For me, being away from social media while at home is important, though I keep doing the opposite, quite a bit.

 Today I came across a Shaykh Hamza Yusuf video entitled, ‘Dunya: a low-security prison’.
 Nice way o’ putting it.
 I shall listen to it on my way to work tomorrow, Insha Allah.